Skip to content

 Deleting Windows Security protection history folder in File Explorer

 For advanced users, you can use PowerShell to clear the directory quickly.
-Note: This requires administrator privileges.
+Keep in mind that administrator privileges are required for this method.

 1. Right-click the Start button and select Terminal (Admin) or PowerShell (Admin).